-Extreme form of abstract art developed in the USA in the second half of the 1960s and typified by artworks made in very simple geometric shapes based on the square and the rectangle
+Minimalism is an extreme form of abstract art developed in the USA in the second half of the 1960s, typified by artworks composed of simple geometric shapes based on the square and the rectangle

 Minimalism or minimalist art can be seen as extending the abstract idea that art should have its own reality and not be an imitation of some other thing.
 Aesthetically, minimal art offers a highly purified form of beauty.
 It can also be seen as representing such qualities as truth (because it does not pretend to be anything other than what it is), order, simplicity, harmony

 There are strong links between minimal and conceptual art.
 Minimalism picked up on the constructivist idea that art should be made of modern, industrial materials and many minimal works explore the properties of their materials.

 Minimal art was mostly three-dimensional but the painter Frank Stella was an important minimalist.
 The other principal artists were Carl Andre, Dan Flavin, Donald Judd, Sol LeWitt, Robert Morris, and Richard Serra.